lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 Next, we need to identify which columns in the spreadsheet contain the quantitation data.
 This can be done using the `getEcols` function inside
-R. The spreadsheet that was deposited by the authors contains two headers, with the second header containing information about where the quantitation data is stored.
+R. The spreadsheet deposited by the authors contains two headers, with the second header containing information about where the quantitation data is stored.

 ![A screenshot of the data in the spreadsheet.](./Figures/spreadsheet-screenshot.png)